 If approved by Council, the rules of the proposed DC District will provide guidance for future site development including appropriate uses, building massing, height, landscaping and parking.
-The site is proposed to be developed with two buildings situated around a central courtyard.
-The development permit (Attachment 5) proposes five larger units at grade, while another five will be below-grade units 45 square metres or less in size.
+The site is proposed to be developed with ten units that are focused around a central courtyard.
+The development permit (Attachment 5) proposes five larger units at-grade, while another five will be below-grade units of 45 square metres or less in size.
 Vehicle parking is to be provided through a carport that is accessed via the lane.
-Issues being addressed through review of the development permit include, but are not limited to:
+Items being addressed through review of the development permit include, but are not limited to: